wkorando/go-serverless-with-java/STEP10.md

 	      dbname: fibonaccidb
 	```

-	So both the `golden-ratio` and the `go-serverless-cloudant` packages will have the default input parameter `dbname`.
+	Now both the `golden-ratio` and the `go-serverless-cloudant` packages will have the default input parameter `dbname`.

-2. The action `calculateRatio` is currently returning the value `ratio`.
+2. The action `calculateRatio` is currently returning the value of `ratio`.
 To store this in Cloudant we will need to wrap this in an object call `doc`.
 This could be done directly in `calculateRatio`, but we want to our functions to be atomic in their behavior.
 So instead let's create a new function called `buildCloudantDoc`.

-Go to the toolchain and open the **Orion Web IDE** to create a new Java file called `BuildCloudantDoc.java`.
+	For this, go to the toolchain and open the **Orion Web IDE** and create a new Java file called `BuildCloudantDoc.java`.
 Copy the following code into it:

 	```java
 	package com.example;